Azure/AzureAD-App-Docs/articles/en-us/canvas/sso_configure.md

 ## Prerequisites

-To configure Azure AD integration with Canvas LMS, you need the following items:
+To configure Azure AD integration with Canvas Lms, you need the following items:

 - An Azure AD subscription
-- A Canvas LMS single-sign on enabled subscription
+- A Canvas Lms single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.